mendelthegeek/javascript-minesweeper/README.md

 my-minesweeper
 ==============

-a minsweeper i made (the expand is unfinished)
+a minsweeper i made, i started making the size editable, but didnt finish it. (lazyness) and i added a "speed-sweep" version.